kavia-common/daily-task-tracker-6557-6566/to_do_frontend/README.md

 - Host app (shell): `angular` (port 3000)
 - Remote app: `mf-login` exposing `./LoginModule` (port 4201)

+Note: The previous `mf-dashboard` and any dashboard/task-related code have been removed.
+The only available route is `/login` which loads the login remote.

 Quick start:
 - Install: `npm install`
 - Start remote: `npm run start:remote:login` (http://localhost:4201)